2create2/CYZ/README.md

 The "Why?":

 Other more common apps, are increacingly becomming less secure and less trusted.
-CYZ is intended to fill that void, by putting the user in control.
+CYZ attempts to fill that void, by putting the user in control.

 The "What?":